A Unified Mixture-View Framework for Unsupervised Representation Learning: Introduction

 Meanwhile, clustering-based self-supervised methods \cite{caron2018deep,zhan2020online} alternate feature clustering with learning to capture similarities among different instances.
 These methods avoid the intrinsic weakness of instance discrimination, but suffer from a so-called `shortcut' problem, i.e., when two instances are occasionally grouped into a cluster, their similarity will be further enhanced.
 As a result, the training easily drifts into trivial solutions, \eg, merely grouping images in similar color or texture.

-In view of the fact that instance discrimination pushes apart different instances indistinguishably as shown in Figure~\ref{fig:intro} (a), and clustering-based methods are easily trapped in shortcut issues as shown in Figure~\ref{fig:intro} (b), we are motivated to to explore a new paradigm to distinguish both intra-class and inter-class instances.
-In this work, we propose BSIM to learn better representations that capture high-level inter-image relations, which also potentially avoid the shortcut issues.
-To make the minimal modification from previous works, BSIM shares similar pipelines to SimCLR \cite{chen2020simple}, MoCo \cite{he2020momentum}, and BYOL \cite{grill2020bootstrap}, while focusing on a new way to construct positive pairs.
+In view that instance discrimination pushes apart different instances indistinguishably as shown in Fig.~\ref{fig:intro}(a), and clustering-based methods are easily trapped in shortcut issues as shown in Fig.~\ref{fig:intro}(b), we are motivated to explore a new paradigm to distinguish both intraclass and interclass instances.
+In this work, we propose BSIM to learn better representations that capture high-level inter-image relations, which also potentially avoid the above-mentioned shortcut issue.
+To make the minimal modification from previous works, BSIM shares similar pipelines to SimCLR \cite{chen2020simple}, MoCo \cite{he2020momentum}, BYOL \cite{grill2020bootstrap} and SimSiam \cite{chen2020exploring}, while focusing on a new way to construct positive pairs.